 Why did the CBO discuss leakage or market effects in commodity markets and not in the market for fuel itself?
 Economists have estimated that greenhouse gas emissions from the leakage in commodity markets (generated by indirect land use change) is about one-third of that from leakage in the fuel market.

-(3) The tax credit subsidizes gasoline consumption with a mandate
+(3) The tax credit subsidizes gasoline consumption with